ThreatDetector-Nathan0915/OSCP_HTB/HTB_General.md

-# Just General Notes from the Pentration tester path.
-Note dump really.
+# General Notes from the HTB Pentration tester path.
 ---
-## Common Ports
+# Common Ports
 20/21   (TCP)	    FTP File Transfer Protocol, used to move files around 22      (TCP)	    SSH Secure Shell, used to securly connect to and manage hosts 23      (TCP)	    Telnet Same as SSH just not secure at all, used to connect to hosts and manage them just in clear text.